 The taxpayer is liable to pay interest on the amount as follows:

+If your advance tax instalments have been delayed you are required to pay a penalty as defined in section 234C of the Income Tax Act.
 Interest under section 234C is levied in case of deferment of different installments of advance tax, in following cases:

 1) For taxpayers other than those who have opted for presumptive taxation scheme under section 44AD or section 44ADA, interest shall be levied-